petervdn/sample-manager/README.md

 manager.addSamplesFromNames(['sample1', 'sample2']);
 ```

+__Sample names should be unique, adding a name that already exists will throw an error.__

 ### sample objects
 After adding, all objects will be converted to the `ISample` interface, which extends `ICreateSample` and adds two properties: `audioBuffer` and `fileSize` (which default to `null` and `-1` but will have proper data once the sample is loaded).
 It also makes the `fileName` property no longer optional (will be either the `name` or `fileName` from the original object).